Python Modulo Operator

-In Python and generally speaking, the modulo (or modulus) is referred to the remainder from the division of the first argument to the second.
+In Python and generally speaking, the modulo (or modulus) refers to the remainder from the division of the first argument to the second.

 The symbol used to get the modulo is percentage mark i.e. ‘%’.